Know the warning signs of suicidal ideation. Individuals in crisis oftentimes share telling information of their intent

 Resources are available to educate individuals and communities on suicide prevention and awareness.
 You can be the ONE to #StopOne

 Check these online resources for introductory information on suicide prevention and awareness.
 Understanding is the first step to #StopOne

 These foundational partnerships have developed curriculum to equip the community on prevention and awareness.
 Locate an organization near you.

 Mental Health First Aid and ASIST (Applied Suicide Intervention Skills Training) enable participants to directly intervene in crisis

 We are bringing together key community stakeholders who are committed to seeing the statistics of suicide reduced.
-By structuring partnerships with the subject matter experts of key agencies, efforts will be concentrated and focused, reducing the fractured effect of multiple players.
-Through intentional scheduled education as well as availing online opportunities, impact will be multiplied through anchored ambassadors for caregivers, veteran service organizations, first responders and churches.
+By structuring partnerships with the subject matter experts of key agencies, efforts are concentrated and focused, reducing the fractured effect of multiple players.
+Through intentional scheduled education as well as availing online opportunities, impact is multiplied through anchored ambassadors for caregivers, veteran service organizations, first responders and churches.
 Our community will be the model for cities across the nation!

 The Suicide Crisis Line can be a lifesaver and the first step in suicide prevention.
 Like knowing to dial 911, having the Crisis Line saved in your contacts enables you to have the resource right at your fingertips.
 Trained professionals are available 24/7

 Sign up to hear from us about upcoming events, scheduled trainings, and how you can help!

 Your contributions help fund the effort to reduce suicides in the military and veteran community.